takanotume24/StarCloner/README.md

+Below is an **updated README** for **StarCloner** that reflects the change where `--output-dir` is used as a **parent directory** for a subdirectory named after the `USERNAME`.
+The rest of the content is largely the same, with relevant mentions of how `pathlib` is used under the hood (though you don’t typically have to mention `pathlib` in the user-facing docs unless you want to highlight it).

+---

 # StarCloner

 StarCloner clones (and on subsequent runs, pulls) all repositories starred by a specified GitHub user onto your local machine.
-If needed, you can provide a GitHub Personal Access Token via an environment variable (`GITHUB_TOKEN`) to help avoid API rate limits or access private repositories.
+By default, it creates (or reuses) a subdirectory named after that user in the current directory.
+If needed, you can provide a GitHub Personal Access Token via an environment variable (`GITHUB_TOKEN`) to help avoid API rate limits or to access private repositories.

 ## Features